 “The brain is wider than the sky.”
 Emily Dickinson (1830-1886)

 In the fascinating world of Psychology, we explore people, the mind and behaviour.
-It highly diverse, interpolating cutting-edge research in neuroscience with more philosophical material from Descartes and Locke and entailing the use of experiments data analysis, debate and discussion.
+Highly diverse, it interpolates cutting-edge research in neuroscience with more philosophical material from Descartes and Locke and entailing the use of experiments data analysis, debate and discussion.
 Students who study Psychology do so to gain a greater understanding of themselves and the people around them, seeking to comprehend why we behave the way we do.

-The specification that we follow at Oxford High School is AQA, with papers in ‘Introductory topics’, ‘Psychology in Context’, ‘Issues and Options in Psychology’.
+The specification that we follow at Oxford High School is AQA, with papers in ‘Introductory Topics’, ‘Psychology in Context’, ‘Issues and Options in Psychology’.
 In addition, OHS Psychology students are asked to undertake a small-scale research project to refine their research skills.
-The research projects have in previous years taken place on a range of different areas in Psychology such as an in-depth study of the halo and horns effect, our ability to concentrate under the influence of different types of music, whether there is evidence for similarities in level of attractiveness in married couples, and researching the potential existence of gender stereotyping in children’s literature.
+In previous years, the research projects have taken place on a range of different areas in Psychology such as an in-depth study of the halo and horns effect, our ability to concentrate under the influence of different types of music, whether there is evidence for similarities in level of attractiveness in married couples, and researching the potential existence of gender stereotyping in children’s literature.